Kalaw Avenue: Landmarks

 Kalaw Avenue is the main access to some of Rizal Park's main attractions, such as the National Museum of Natural History (former Department of Tourism Building), Museo Pambata, the National Library of the Philippines, and Manila Ocean Park.
-Just across the street from Rizal Park are the Central United Methodist Church, the Luneta Hotel, and the Eton Baypark residential tower.
+Just across the street from Rizal Park are the Central United Methodist Church, the Luneta Theater, the Luneta Hotel, and the Eton Baypark residential tower.
 The Casino Español de Manila, destroyed during World War II, was rebuilt on its original site in 1951 near the avenue's intersection with Taft Avenue, which housed the Instituto Cervantes de Manila.
 Also located at this eastern end of Kalaw are the Plaza Salamanca, the Manila Prince Hotel, and the Masagana Superstore (SM Savemore).
 The National Historical Commission of the Philippines has its headquarters in Rizal Park along Kalaw Avenue, beside the National Library.
 The George S.K.
 Ty Medical Tower (formerly Norberto Ty Medical Tower) of the Manila Doctors Hospital is also located along Kalaw Avenue.